xirzec/bundle-azure-sdk/README.md

 </html>
 ```

-Now you are able to invoke parcel on the command-line:
+Now you can invoke parcel on the command-line:

 ```
 parcel index.html